 Following the release of NieR:Automata, many fans wanted merchandise - and they got their wish.
 From books to BRING ARTS figures of 2B, 9S, and A2, to machine lifeform coin banks, there’s lots of cool stuff available.
 You can check it out on the Square Enix Store:

 In the last few years, the world and characters of NieR:Automata have leaped from the game into other titles - such as 2B’s guest appearance in Namco Bandai’s Soulcalibur VI, or costumes for Sony’s Gravity Rush 2.

-More recently, FINAL FANTASY XIV: Shadowbringers launched a brand new raid series – YoRHa: Dark Apocalypse.
-Inspired by the NieR series, and guest-developed by Producer Yosuke Saito and Director YOKO TARO, it pits 24 players against machine lifeforms in a whole new dungeon.
+More recently, FINAL FANTASY XIV: Shadowbringers launched a raid series – YoRHa: Dark Apocalypse.
+Inspired by the NieR series, and guest-developed by Producer Yosuke Saito and Director YOKO TARO, it pits 24 players against machine lifeforms in new dungeons.

-It’s a really great raid in its own right, but for NieR fans, it will feel particularly special.
+It’s a really great series in its own right, but for NieR fans, it will feel particularly special.